 - In most posts, smart, professional dress is expected, particularly in customer-facing roles.

-You can become an office manager with any degree or HND but the following subjects may be particularly helpful:
+You can become an office manager with any degree subject or HND but the following subjects may be particularly helpful:

-- business administration/business management;
+- business administration/business management

-- computing and information technology;
+- computing and information technology

-- human resource management;
+- human resource management

 - public administration.

-- excellent organisational and time management skills;
+- excellent organisational and time management skills

-- strong oral and written communication skills;
+- excellent interpersonal, oral and written communication skills

-- attention to detail;
+- attention to detail

-- flexibility and adaptability to changing workloads;
+- flexibility and adaptability to changing workloads

-- problem-solving skills and project management ability.
+- project management skills.

 Competition varies between employment sectors, but office manager positions usually attract a large number of applications.
-Relevant office experience, particularly with the same organisation, can dramatically improve your chances.
+Relevant office experience is vital.
+Opportunities are available through recruitment agencies or junior administrative posts.

-Office managers are employed across the board in the public, private, and charity sectors, in short by any organisation that runs an office, from small businesses to public bodies and multinational corporations.
+Office managers are employed across the board in the public, private, and charity sectors; in short, by any organisation that runs an office, from small businesses to public bodies and multinational corporations.

 Typical employers include:

-- NHS and private healthcare organisations;
+- NHS and private healthcare organisations

-- educational establishments, including schools and further and higher education institutions;
+- educational establishments, including schools and further and higher education institutions

-- local and central government bodies;
+- local and central government bodies

-- charities and community groups;
+- charities and community groups

-- financial services organisations;
+- financial services organisations

-- legal firms;
+- legal firms

-- social work organisations;
+- social work organisations

-- entertainment, creative, media and leisure industries;
+- entertainment, creative, media and leisure industries

-- engineering firms;
+- engineering firms

-- transport companies;
+- transport companies

-- retailers, wholesalers and distributers;
+- retailers, wholesalers and distributers

-- manufacturers across all branches of industry;
+- manufacturers across all branches of industry

-- science organisations;
+- science organisations

-- security services;
+- security services

 - public utilities - gas, electricity, water and telecommunications providers.